The iPad's original software designer and program lead look back on the device's first 10 years

 Imran: I think it'll be interesting for all of us to watch and see how Apple evolves the iPad.
 But, you know, I think one of the struggles that customers have with the iPad right now is really trying to figure out what role it plays in terms of a portable class computer.
 You have a traditional desktop computer or a traditional laptop computer — and where does the iPad fit in?
 You know, I would hope and I think they would continue to evolve it to a point where the iPad does end up doing a lot more that the Mac [currently] does and that the Mac redefines itself as more of a professional tool and the iPad defines itself as more of a mass consumer computing platform.
 I think that would be almost like a natural progression.
 But we'll see where they go.
 I mean, there's some great people there that are really passionate about refinement and, you know, I think they're doing a decent job with that.

 You're both working on a new project at Humane.
-I was wondering why did you feel it was time to leave Apple after you've spent a very long amount of time there and that you had created products that you could see had such a massive impact on the world?
+I was wondering why did you feel it was time to leave Apple after you'd spent so long there and had created products that you could see had such a massive impact on the world?
 What was the impetus to step away from such a huge, influential company and position?

 Bethany: Obviously we feel really fortunate to have been a part of some huge things there and really enjoyed our time at Apple and obviously still have a bunch of close friends that are there and are huge supporters.
 But I think, you know, for everybody there is a time where you feel like it's time to move on and time to do something different.
 We had kind of done the song and dance enough — we had built many, many phones many times over — and I think [we] felt like we really wanted to take some time off and really think about what we felt was the next thing and what we felt was the future of computing.
 And we always knew that we wanted to go off and do things our own way and build our own company.
 I think we had ambitions to do that.
 [We were] not really sure what that meant early on, but it just came down to a fact of, you know, when the right time was.
 I think when we both realized it was the right time to do that and make the jump, we did.